About Me

 My job or position has changed a few times, but not my purpose.
 I have always felt called to be a catalyst for individual and group growth.
 It truly brings me joy to see people step into their God-given calling and live out their purpose for the glory of God.

-In my free time, I love volunteering, writing, and teaching at various Christian gatherings.
-I also love going on long walks with my husband and our dog, traveling (I'm heading back to France this summer!), exploring different cuisines, watching live theater performances, attending sporting events, and continuously learning—whether it's French, guitar, or country line dances!
+In my free time, I love dancing, writing, singing, volunteering, and teaching at various Christian gatherings.
+I also love going on long walks with my husband and our dog, traveling, exploring different cuisines, watching live theater performances, attending sporting events, and continuously learning—whether it's French or a new country line dance!

 "A cheerful heart is good medicine, but a crushed spirit dries up the bones."